 Bullying can happen just about anywhere people live or work together.
 Bullies usually love to pick on someone who’s different or doesn’t quite fit in.
 Maybe their style is unusual or they don’t look or sound like everyone else.
 This should be a reason and time to celebrate our differences.
 Unfortunately, bullies try to make themselves feel superior by bringing others down.

-In the past, we imagined the caricature of a large, oafish school bully who would pick on some weak defenseless child in the classroom.
+In the past, we imagined the caricature of a large, oafish school bully who would shove a kid into a locker.
 Or maybe the “mean girls” exchanging negative whispers directed at some unsuspecting victim.
 Technology has given bullying a new and changing face.
 With 24/7 access to the internet and our personal electronic devices, cyberbullying can run rampant.
 Anonymity can also provide a sense of power for bullies who feel they can hide behind a screen.

 There are many different tactics an internet bully can use to target their victims, so knowing what these look like can help you recognize the warning signs and red flags: